msramalho/sigpy/README.md

 fac.cache.delete()
 ```

 Note: Pictures are not cached, only html content.
-This html is minify but further work can be made into cleaning it further (for instance removing inline scripts, ...)
+This html is minified but further work can be made into cleaning it further (for instance removing inline scripts, ...)

 ## Verbosity
 By default, no print is done, to enable warnings about atributes that were not found in the parsed pages, do: